FREQUENTLY ASKED QUESTIONS

 A former head of archery at our camp bought too many awards.
 Can I return them for cash or credit?

 We will not take them back for cash.
 If they are the current models of our awards in new condition, and if you would like to exchange them for other awards, we can probably work something out.
-But in general, with the exception of damaged goods, all sales are final.
+But in general, with the exception of damaged goods or good purchased in the last 30 days, all sales are final.

 Does it matter what types of equipment we use in our archery program?
 Must everyone use equipment that meets your standards?